lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The operation in the Uplink direction is as follows.
 The Device application uses IPv6 or IPv6/UDP protocols.
 Before sending the packets, the Dev compresses their headers using SCHC C/D and, if the SCHC Packet resulting from the compression needs to be fragmented by SCHC, SCHC F/R is performed (see {{Frag}}).
-The resulting SCHC Fragments are sent to an LPWAN Radio Gateway (RG) which forwards them to a Network Gateway (NGW).
+The resulting SCHC Fragments are sent to an LPWAN Radio Gateway (RGW) which forwards them to a Network Gateway (NGW).
 The NGW sends the data to a SCHC F/R for re-assembly (if needed) and then to the SCHC C/D for decompression.
 After decompression, the packet can be sent over the Internet to one or several LPWAN Application Servers (App).